 Ideas for the Best Halloween Science Party!

-Release your mad scientist to create the best Halloween party ever!
+Release your inner mad scientist to create the best Halloween party ever!

 How to Use Dry Ice – Fun Science Ideas

 Halloween is the perfect time for oozing, bubbling, eye-catching science.
 If you love to perform science demonstrations, Halloween is a wonderful excuse to fill the cooler with dry ice and get ready for a day filled with “ooze” and ahhhs!
 These demos are also make for great Halloween party decorations.

 How to Make Boo Bubbles – Fog Bursting Bubbles

 Bubbles are cool, but bubbles filled with smoke are even cooler.
 Just imagine the cool factor going up ten fold if you could bounce and play with these bubbles.
 Boo Bubbles are what you get when you fill a bubble with a carbon dioxide cloud using a cloud bubble generator that we’ll show you how to make!
 But we saved the best for last because you’ll also learn how to roll and bounce the bubbles in your hands.
 It’s the combination of science and performance art!

 Just consider it a new way to carve a pumpkin at Halloween… the pumpkin is actually carved in the traditional way, but the pieces of the jack-o-lantern face get pushed back into place.
 A chemical reaction is triggered inside the pumpkin and the previously carved pieces are literally blown out of the pumpkin.

 Adding some dry ice is the best way to create a tasty, carbonated punch for your next Halloween party.